iTwin/iTwinUI/.changeset/green-cheetahs-rush.md

 "@itwin/itwinui-css": minor
 ---

-Changes how styling is handled for links so that all `<a>` elements will need the `iui-anchor` class to be styled correctly.
-This extends to the `Footer` custom elements passed into the react component.
+Adds the `data-iui-status` attribute to elements styled with the `iui-anchor` class.
+This attribute is intended to be used for `<a>` elements inside of `iui-alert` and `iui-toast` elements, and to have the same value as the toast's secondary class and `iui-alert`'s `data-iui-status` attribute.